ethereum/ethereum-org-website/public/content/developers/tutorials/ispf-decentralized-ui/index.md

 ## Using from IPFS {#using-from-ipfs}

 At this point you have a link to a centralized gateway that serves your IPFS content.
-In short, your user interface may be a bit safer but it's stil not censorship resistant.
-For real censorship resistance you need to use IPFS [directly from the browser](https://docs.ipfs.tech/install/ipfs-companion/#prerequisites).
+In short, your user interface may be a bit safer but it's still not censorship resistant.
+For real censorship resistance, users need to use IPFS [directly from a browser](https://docs.ipfs.tech/install/ipfs-companion/#prerequisites).

 Once you have that installed (and the desktop IPFS working), you can go to [/ipfs/<CID>](https://any.site/ipfs/bafybeifqka2odrne5b6l5guthqvbxu4pujko2i6rx2zslvr3qxs6u5o7im) on any site and you'll get that content, served in a decentralized manner.